International Energy Forum: History

 The concept of a systematic producer-consumer dialogue emerged in the 1970s as a part of the general reorganisation in the global political and economic order with energy markets transforming the structure within individual countries as well as power balances and relations between countries.
 In the wake of the first Gulf War in the early 1990s, consumers and producers recognised their joint interest in the stability of the oil market, creating greater awareness, and understanding sensitivities toward each other's interests.

 The Gulf War revealed the importance of a concerted and coordinated global response to an adverse supply shock.
 On October 1, 1990, at the United Nations General Assembly, Venezuelan President Carlos Andrés Pérez called for an urgent meeting of producers and consumers under the auspices of the United Nations to help the world face the growing uncertainties and politics of the oil market.
 With the support of French President François Mitterrand and Norwegian Prime Minister Gro Brundtland political support was gained for the initiation of a Ministerial Seminar of producers and consumers.

 Established in Paris in July 1991, the International Energy Forum was created in order to stabilise the global energy market after the 1970s energy crisis, and the 1980s oil glut.
 One of the main priorities of the Forum was to bring together member-states and private corporations in order to increase awareness of national and international interests, and the workings of the market in order to avoid the instabilities of the previous two decades.

+In January 2026, United States President Donald Trump announced that the United States would withdraw from the organization.